Quantum $K$-theory of projective spaces and confluence of $q$-difference equations: Introduction

-\end{enumerate} \end{prop}
+\end{enumerate} \end{prop*}

 Applying the confluence of the $q$-difference equations to this data, we want to first compare the $q$-difference equation satisfied in $K$-theory with the differential equation satisfied in cohomology, then compare the two $J$-functions as solutions of their respective functional equations.
-We expect the following informal statements to hold: \begin{enumerate}[label=(\roman*)] \item The confluence of the $q$-difference equation $(\ref{qkqde:eqn_JK_eq})$ defines a differential equation $\lim_{q \to 1} (\ref{qkqde:eqn_JK_eq})$ which is related to the differential equation (\ref{qkqde:eqn_pde_jh_eq}) satisfied by the cohomological $J$-function via
+We would like to expect that the following informal statements hold: \begin{enumerate}[label=(\roman*)] \item The confluence of the $q$-difference equation $(\ref{qkqde:eqn_JK_eq})$ defines a differential equation $\lim_{q \to 1} (\ref{qkqde:eqn_JK_eq})$ which is the same as the differential equation (\ref{qkqde:eqn_pde_jh_eq}) satisfied by the cohomological $J$-function.

 \item As a solution of the $q$-difference equation $(\ref{qkqde:eqn_JK_eq})$, Givental's $K$-theoretical $J$-function $J^{K\textnormal{th},\textnormal{eq}}$ satisfies

 \end{enumerate}